 - chicken breasts.
 Use boneless, skinless chicken breasts pounded to an even thickness for even cooking.
 You can also use chicken cutlets for quicker searing.

 - chicken broth.
 Adds moisture and helps deglaze the pan, pulling up all those browned bits for extra flavor.
+Use homemade chicken broth for the best flavor.

 - lemon juice & lemon zest.
 Fresh lemon adds brightness and acidity to balance the creamy sauce.
 Zest gives an added punch of lemon flavor.